-ENGR 5730G Algorithms and Data Structures.
-This course presents detailed knowledge of many advanced data structures and algorithm design techniques for the construction of data structures and practical experience with implementation, evaluation, and comparison of complex data structures.
+ENGR 5730G Advanced Algorithms and Data Structures.
+This course presents detailed knowledge of many advanced data structures and algorithm design techniques for the construction of data structures and practical experience with implementation, evaluation and comparison of complex data structures.
 It continues where a core undergraduate course on Data Structures and Algorithms left off.
-At the end of the course, students are able to implement and evaluate advanced data structures, describe and analyze advanced data structures, and compare advanced data structures in different computational models.
+At the end of the course, students are able to implement and evaluate advanced data structures, describe and analyze advanced data structures and compare advanced data structures in different computational models.
 3 cr.

 ENGR 5740G User Interface Design.
 This course is an introduction to user interface design and implementation on a wide range of hardware platforms.
-It covers the basic techniques used in user interface design, how users behave, implementation tools and techniques and the evaluation of user interface designs.
+It covers the basic techniques used in user interface design, how users behave, implementation tools and techniques, and the evaluation of user interface designs.
 It covers both desktop and mobile environments, including the design of user interfaces for cell phones, PDAs and mobile games.
 3 cr.

-compression, multiple access channels, broadcast ENGR 5750G Software Quality Management.
-This course channels, and multiterminal networks; and discussion focuses on an intensive investigation into software of philosophical and practical implications of the theory. quality engineering issues including testing techniques, defect detection and prevention, reliability engineering, examination of maintenance issues and configuration management, as well as software evolution issues, including planning for evolution.
+ENGR 5750G Software Quality Management.
+This course focuses on an intensive investigation into software quality engineering issues including testing techniques, defect detection and prevention, reliability engineering, examination of maintenance issues and configuration management as well as software evolution issues, including planning for evolution.
 Students will do a major team project examining issues in defect reduction.
 The course will have a strong industrial flavour.
 3 cr.